≡ Menu

 Fleas and ticks are painful for cats.

-These parasites work by clinging themselves to your furry friend and feeding off of her blood.
-Fleas and ticks also bring along other diseases and need to be removed for your kitty to be pain-free and her happy self again.
+These parasites work by clinging to your furry friend and feeding off her blood.
+Fleas and ticks also bring other diseases and must be removed for your kitty to be pain-free and happy again.
+There are a lot of treatments available on the market.

 However, not all of them are effective, and some even have scary side effects.
 So, it is a good idea to look into the best natural treatment options and run them by your vet before you give them to your kitty.
+This blog post will review the best cat flea and tick treatments and determine which option is best for your feline friend.

 Let’s begin.